 - 5. The Lanterman Act directs regional centers to develop and implement an IPP for each individual who is eligible for regional center services. (§ 4646.)
 The IPP states the consumer's goals and objectives and delineates the services and supports needed by the consumer. (§§ 4646, 4646.5, & 4648.)
 Services and supports secured by the regional center must be "... flexible and individually tailored to the consumer and, where appropriate, his or her family." (§ 4648, subd. (a)(2).)
 Consumers and, where appropriate, their parents, are empowered to make choices in all life areas. (§§ 4501 & 4502, subd. (b).)
 Regional centers must respect the choices made by consumers and their parents. (§§ 4646, subd. (a); 4502 .1.) - 6.
 While the Act affirms the importance of honoring the consumer's choices and preferences, these choices and preferences must be balanced against competing factors such as cost.
 Indeed, as the Act repeatedly makes clear, regional centers must select the most cost-effective method of providing services and supports to consumers. (§§ 4646, subd. (a); 4512, subd. (b); and 4648, subd. (a)(6).)
-But the requirement that regional centers respect consumers' choices does not mean that developmentally disabled individuals and their parents are entitled to unlimited choice in deciding which services and supports are to be provided.
+And, generic resources must be utilized when possible. (§ 4646.4, subd. (a)(2).)
+The requirement that regional centers respect consumers' choices does not mean that developmentally disabled individuals and their parents are entitled to unlimited choice in deciding which services and supports are to be provided.